 Excel VBA Resize

 VBA Resize is a method where we use it to highlight the cells by changing their size for visualization.
 The important thing which needs to be noted is that this method is used only for illustration purposes.
-Resize is a property that is used with the range property method to display the selection of rows and columns provided as an argument with a reference to a given range.
+Resize is a property that is used with the range property method to display the selection of rows and columns provided as an argument concerning a given range.

 Syntax of VBA Resize: